gromacs/gromacs/docs/user-guide/mdp-options.rst

    (0.0) [nm] or [rad]
    Start value of the sampling interval along this dimension.
 The range of allowed values depends on the relevant pull geometry (see :mdp:`pull-coord1-geometry`).
-   For periodic geometries :mdp:`awh1-dim1-start` greater than :mdp:`awh1-dim1-end` is allowed.
+   For dihedral geometries :mdp:`awh1-dim1-start` greater than :mdp:`awh1-dim1-end` is allowed.
 The interval will then wrap around from +period/2 to -period/2.
+   For the direction geometry, the dimension is made periodic when the direction is along a box vector and covers more than 95% of the box length.
+Note that one should not apply pressure coupling along a periodic dimension.

 .. mdp:: awh1-dim1-end